-Respondents trusted the satellite graphical representation the most (mean 6.6) followed by the 371 polygon (mean 5.4) and filled contour (mean 4.8) representations.
-Respondents in operations trusted all graphical representations (mean 6.4) more than those in research (mean 5.1, Fig. ??b).
-373 The difference in mean trust between operations and research was not statistically significant at 374 the 5% level (t-test, t = 1.3, p = 0.22).
-375 Product preferences varied among the respondents and whether they represented research or 376 operations.
-Respondents in research preferred filled contour (45%) and satellite representations 377 (45%) while respondents in operations preferred the satellite representation (42%, Fig. ??c).
-Only respondents representing operations preferred "other" representations and specified graphics 379 showing ash column loading and observational data.
-Ash column loading, which shows the sum 380 of all the volcanic ash in a column, is similar to the satellite representation given in the survey, 381 b.
+Respondents trusted the satellite graphical representation the most (mean 6.6) followed by the polygon (mean 5.4) and filled contour (mean 4.8) representations.
+Respondents in operations trusted all graphical representations (mean 6.4) more than those in research (mean 5.1; Fig. 4b).
+The difference in mean trust between operations and research was not statistically significant at the 5% level (t test: t = 1.3; p = 0.22).

+Product preferences varied among the respondents and whether they represented research or operations.
+Respondents in research preferred filled contour (45%) and satellite representations (45%), while respondents in operations preferred the satellite representation (42%; Fig. 4c).
+Only respondents representing operations preferred "other" representations and specified graphics showing ash column loading and observational data.
+Ash column loading, which shows the sum of all the volcanic ash in a column, is similar to the satellite representation given in the survey, which showed the peak concentration in the column.

+b.
 Do users infer uncertainty in graphical forecasts of volcanic ash?